 If you want to know the secret to a great customer-brand relationship, it’s A/B testing.
 Everything that comes before your customers must be tested – be it your landing pages, website, email templates, ad concepts, or colour palette.
-If you want the best (and accurate) results, A/B testing is the way to it.
+If you want the best (and accurate) results, A/B testing statistics is the best way to it.

 Let’s put it this way.
 A third opinion is always helpful.
 Suppose you are planning to buy a house.
 You will ask several friends who have recently bought one, you will look several websites to find the best deal, and you will obviously take opinions on whether you should buy a particular house after you have almost zeroed on one!
 (Psst… Did you know about real estate marketing automation designed to give you more personalized search results?
 Just saying!)